 Two British men who tried to claim political asylum in the US were jailed today for using the internet to incite racial hatred.
 Simon Sheppard, 51 of Selby, North Yorkshire got four years and 10 months while Stephen Whittle, 42 of Preston got two years and four months.
-They were found guilty of 11 charges but the jury could not …
+They were found guilty of 11 charges but the jury could …

 Of course, this won't really stop them from being poor unfortunate racists but still, nice to know their stupidity landed them in the clink.